-It continues to be my privilege and honour to have you be a part of Clavis International Primary School.
+Since opening its doors in 1991, Clavis International Primary School has had an important part in the culture and history of Mauritius, having educated and positively influenced many thousands of people over the past decades.
+It continues to be my privilege to be a part of CIPS and its community with you.
 This CIPS Family Handbook is designed to provide you with all the information needed to have a good understanding of the policies and procedures that impact students and their parents or guardians.
 If you have questions, hopefully the answers can be found in the pages of this handbook.
 If not, depending on the question, your child's homeroom teacher, year level or subject team leader, administration staff, or the leadership team will be able to assist you.
-Communications are sent regularly from teachers (via Seesaw) and from the school (via email or the Clavis Chronicle newsletter).
+Communications are sent regularly from teachers (via Toddle) and from the school (via email or the Clavis Chronicle newsletter).
 These are meant to keep you up to date on your child's learning and current affairs around our school.
-Be sure to check with the school website (www.clavis.mu) for monthly updates on the canteen menu and curriculum documents.
+Be sure to check the school website (www.clavis.mu) additional information and curriculum documents.

 Clavis is a special school, not just because of its beautiful location and meaningful IB programme, but more importantly because of the people that bring our school to life.
-After these first few years of being a part of this school, I can say that it is the community that makes Clavis the caring, inclusive, and welcoming community that it is.
-These people create the engaging learning environment and meaningful opportunities for each student to flourish and develop in their own ways.
-Clavis is a place I am proud to work at and feel privileged to be a part of.
+After my few years of being a part of this school, I can say that it is the people that make Clavis the caring, inclusive, and welcoming community that it is.
+These people create the engaging learning environments and meaningful opportunities for each student to flourish and develop in their own ways.
+Clavis is a place I am proud to work at and feel honoured to be a part of.

-It is my hope that you find Clavis as warm and welcoming as I have, and that together we can build a bright future for all.
+It is my hope that you find Clavis as warm and welcoming as I have, and that together we can continue to build a bright future for all.